Israeli tech firms to see steady level of investment in 2014

 "Therefore, the Israeli economy will not enjoy the returns and tax payments flowing from these investments," he said.

-Israeli VC fund investments totaled $546 million in 2013, slightly above 2012 levels and accounting for only 24 percent of total capital invested - an all-time low.
+Israeli VC fund investments totalled $546 million in 2013, slightly above 2012 levels and accounting for only 24 percent of total capital invested - an all-time low.

 Sela said the growth in the software sector reflects the data and cyber security segment, which reached peak investment levels, as well as cloud infrastructure and big data.